connellw/ConnellsBlog/_posts/2021-11-28-dont-need-logging-code.md

 # Type Interception

 Okay, but what if there isn't a pipeline available?
 What if it's just a classic call to an interface I've defined in the same library?
-Now we're getting deeper into the realm of **Aspect-Oriented Programming**.

 This is where we add some magic and, I admit, it can get a little scary, but in the pursuit of ridding our codebase of boilerplate logging code, we must accept the trade-off: